DavidNaumann/MP1/README.md

 * NAND# =  NAND gate of # inputs
 * NOT1  =  NOT gate of 1 input

-For architectures just append _EQ on the end of the component/entity name
+For normal architecture definitions just append _EQ on the end of the component/entity name

+#### Testbench Cases

-For test bench entities attach TB_ before the component/entity name
+For testbench architectures just append _VERIFY on the end of the component/entity name For test bench entities attach TB_ before the component/entity name apply_test_cases

 ```
 i.e. AND5 would be an AND gate component of 5 inputs, OR3 would be an OR gate component,